mwaskom/lyman/README.rst

 Basic Workflow
 --------------

-- All stages of processing assumes that your anatomical data have been processed in Freesurfer (recon-all)
+- All stages of processing assume that your anatomical data have been processed in Freesurfer (recon-all)

 - run_warp.py > anatomical normalization